Mawson Analytical Spectrometry Services

 • A Nu Instruments GasPrep for 13C and 18O (carbonates)

-Current research focus is in palaeoclimate reconstructions, food webs, water and soil quality, and general environmental chemistry
+Current research focus is in palaeoclimate reconstructions, food webs, water and soil quality, and general environmental chemistry.

-• Organic Molecular Analyses & Characterisation (OMAC) Facility
+• Organic Molecular Analysis and Characterisation

 Analytical services for petroleum geochemistry, palaeoclimatology, soil geochemistry, mineralogy, sedimentary geochemistry, industrial and synthesis chemistry, environmental research & monitoring, chemical engineering and biofuel analysis.